hacker1024/Dell-Inspiron-7586-Hackintosh/README.md

 ## Usage

 1. Copy the contents of this repo to your EFI partition.
+Make sure to recursively clone to include submodules!
 2. The `config.plist` is missing `PlatformInfo` details.
 Follow the [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo) to generate serials, using the `MacBookPro15,2` model.
 3. This config contains the `AirportItlwm` `v1.3.0` kext for the built-in Intel 9560 WiFi card.
 It's recommended to update this to the latest version (https://github.com/OpenIntelWireless/itlwm/releases), or remove it if you've got a different card.
 4. Update any kexts that you want to update.